top of page

 Red.

-The same as before.
-But something in the streetlight had changed.
+Same as before—but something in the streetlight had changed.

 When red came, it still hurt.
-But the streetlight didn’t fight it.
+But the streetlight didn’t fear it.
 It let the feeling pass through, like weather.

-When green came now, it felt even brighter.
-Fuller.
-More beautiful than ever.
+When green came now, it felt even brighter, fuller, more joyous than ever.

-From that day on, the streetlight kept shining, color to color, moment to moment, without fear.
+From that day on the streetlight kept on changing, color to color, moment to moment, without fear.

 But the streetlight understood something very important now: